transform-it/transform-json-types/Readme.md

 # javascript-plugin-boilerplate

-> A boilerplate to write plugins in pure JavaScript using ES2015
+> A boilerplate to write plugins in pure JavaScript using ES2015.
+Includes mocha, chai, prettier, husky, Rollup and Eslint

 ### Features
 * ES2015 support (using [rollup.js](http://rollupjs.org/) and [Babel](http://babeljs.io/))